 Pothos Plant – Easy care plant.
 Great for hanging baskets can take bright indirect sunlight the more light the faster it grows.
 Likes well-drained soil let it dry out before watering again.
 Watering twice per week will keep this plant happy.

 Peace Lilly – Or Spathiphyllum.
 Easy care plant likes low light perfect for that dark corner.
 Produces a white leaf-like bloom can shoot straight up grows 4ft tall and 4ft wide.
 Should be watered almost daily throughout the summer months.
 African Violets – Needs good light but away from direct sun.
 Keep soil moist and avoid getting leaves wet.
 Pinch off faded blooms.

-Indoor Hisbiscus – Needs good window with lots of light.
+Indoor Hibiscus – Needs good window with lots of light.
 To encourage blooms use BR-61 or super bloom bi-weekly.
 Flowers last only one day but more will follow.

 Monstera plant – An old time favorite.
 Moderate brightness and moisture.
 Fertilize every two weeks with a balanced use 20-20-20 or 15-30-15.
 We recommend Miracle-Gro All Purpose Liquid Plant Food (100150) 6 each.

 Cyclamen – Makes a beautiful gift.
-They like temperatures around 55-60 fahrenheit.
+They like temperatures around 55-60 Fahrenheit.
 Keep moist but not soggy.
-Plant is a tuber and will go into dormancy for a few months.
+This plant is a tuber and will go into dormancy for a few months.

 Guzmania Bromiliad – Beautiful bromeliad grown for their showy flower heads.
-Some will also have stgriped or banded foliage, likes to be watered from the top.
-Occasional misting.
+Some will also have stripped or banded foliage, likes to be watered from the top.
+Occasional misting will help.

 Croton Plant – Is grown for its leaf color.
 Usually red, green and yellow curled leaves.
 Likes humidity should be kept well watered.
 Will do better with lots of indirect sunlight.

 Jade – Succulent type leaves, low water.
 Too much water can harm the plant.
 They do well in containers and dry conditions.
 Will bloom small light pink flower when it gets much larger, the more indirect sunlight the more blooms.

 Dieffenbachia – Sometimes called the dumbcane plant.
 Leaves are toxic to pets and children.
 They like bright indirect sunlight.
 Let soil dry out before watering again.